-Over the last twelve months Movado Group has recorded a ROE of 12%.
-Another way to think of that is that for every $1 worth of equity in the company, it was able to earn $0.12.
+Over the last twelve months Movado Group has recorded a ROE of 11%.
+That means that for every $1 worth of shareholders' equity, it generated $0.11 in profit.

 Or for Movado Group: